Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 Nobody really knows what business development is!

 Data from a survey we started in 2018 show that as much as 71% of the business developers who participated, are not aware of what their job entails.
-That’s very concerning, especially considering that a whopping 53% struggles to reach their target.
+That's very concerning, especially considering that a whopping 53% struggle to reach their target.

 These numbers call for some action, therefore we created a complete guide to business development to help professionals navigate through their careers successfully.

 In this business development guide you will learn:

 - Most common business development strategies

 - How to create a business development plan

 - How to build your business development team

 - What does a business development manager do